Evalyn Knapp

 Evalyn Knapp (born Evelyn Pauline Knapp; June 17, 1906 – June 12, 1981) was an American film actress of the late 1920s, 1930s and into the 1940s.
 She was a leading B-movie serial actress in the 1930s.
 She was the younger sister of the orchestra leader Orville Knapp.

+Early years

+Knapp was born in Kansas City, the daughter of Mr. and Mrs. S. D. Knapp.
+As a student at Central High School in Kansas City, in 1926 she was the sponsor major of the school's cadet corps, "one of the outstanding honors that Kansas City high schools offer their girl students".

+When Knapp was 16 years old, two strangers helped her to avoid serious injury when a sparkler ignited a fire in her dress.
+Two motorcyclists saw it happen as they were passing.
+They stopped, and one called a doctor while the other wrapped his coat around her and rolled her on the ground to put the flames out.